cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 ## Make predictions with Vowpal Wabbit

 You can make predictions in VW by supplying the `-p filename`.
-For example, using filename `stdout`:
+For example, to output them to standard out

 ```sh
 vw house_dataset -p /dev/stdout --quiet